orianemartin/WhispGrid/README.md

 This script uses [Whisper Timestamped](https://github.com/linto-ai/whisper-timestamped) to align words and sentences, and uses two Tiers, one for segments and one for words.
 WhispGrid supports diarization based on [Riteshhere](https://github.com/riteshhere/Speaker_diarization)'s code.

-## Functionalities and limitations
+## Functionalities

-WhispGrid supports multiple files but has a limit of 25MB per file (defined by Whisper's API).
+- Multiple files support
 - Language Choice
 - Model Choice
 - Diarization (choice of number of speakers)
+- Choose how diarization is displayed (initials of speakers, full name, number, etc.)

+## Limitations

+WhispGrid has a limit of 25MB per file (defined by Whisper's API).